Widespread violence has created a protection crisis in Honduras. Forced displacement, threats, kidnappings, sexual violence and homicides are common.

 The Norwegian Refugee Council (NRC) estimates that violence has displaced more than 200.000 people within Honduras.
 Families fleeing violence often leave under the cover of night, not allowing them to take many personal belongings.
 Children, elderly people and mothers flee in an attempt to save their lives.

 "The world cannot stand still watching people being killed, or keep silent when criminal gangs are controlling territories through fear.
 The international community needs to scale up its response to escalating violence caused by organized crime," says Christian Visnes, Country Director for NRC in Honduras.

 99 years old Elena fled her home together with her husband.
-“I don’t want to die in that neighborhood," she says, now displaced in San Pedro Sula.
+“I don’t want to die in that neighbourhood," she says, now displaced in San Pedro Sula.

 "Clashes between gangs happen almost daily.
 Bullets fly over our houses and a local leader was killed," one of the locals says.
 Over 198 persons have been displaced over the last few weeks.

 The national Ombudsman estimates that over 80 per cent of human rights violations in Honduras remain in impunity.
 Other estimates suggest that 97 per cent of murders remain unsolved, leaving armed groups and organized gangs with a almost total impunity to continue their grave violations of human rights.

 At present, the Honduran government acknowledges the gravity of the situation, but has not been able to prevent displacement or respond systematically to the immediate needs of displaced families.